Amaara96/alx-low_level_programming/0x08-recursion/README.md

 # Recursion
-## This are the projects for Recursion
+## These are the projects for Recursion

 ### 0-puts_recursion.c: A function that prints a string followed by a newline
 ### 1-print_rev_recursion.c: A function that reverses a string
+### 2-strlen_recursion.c: A function that returns the lenght of a string